Molly has four types of satellite communication, each with its own features and benefits. Let’s get into the details of each of these.

 The other nice use for the inReach devices, is just to send short text messages to each other or to our friends.
 There is a small delay, unto 10 minutes, between messages, because of the way the inReach devices checks for new messages.
 But still, very useful and we use this feature often.

-This diversity results in three concurrent service or monthly subscription charges.
+This diversity results in four concurrent service or monthly subscription charges.
 This is a monthly charge we are happy to pay, as it is good insurance, knowing we can get help if we need it.

 Iridium has total global coverage; Inmarsat doesn’t the globe, but does covers everywhere we want to go (we are not planning on going to North or South Pole).
 The SPOT service has a few limitations, for example with no coverage in the southern tip of South America, but this is not a big deal, as the Sat Phone and the Garmin inReach devices are for safety and the SPOT is more for fun.
+Starlink is still building out their network, with limited coverage at the moment but full coverage of the USA.

 On-line Map Tracking

 Amazon provides a cloud based computer and storage platform where we host a small application that keeps track of us.
 Amazon has a free tier and this application is small enough to stay well within this free tier.
 Every 5 minutes the application will talk to the SPOT servers and get the last 50 tracking points sent by the SPOT Trace device.
-The Iridium network also sends tracking points to our Amazon application, whenever it gets one from the inReach devices.
+The Garmin network also sends tracking points to our Amazon application, whenever it gets one from the inReach devices.
 Our application then cobbles together all of these tracking points and creates an online map laid on top of Google maps.

 Tracking points are shown as red pins and these come from SPOT.
 Other points of interests, like camp sites, scenic viewpoints or eating places, can also be added to the map by sending a message from a Garmin inReach or iPhone (if in wifi or cell coverage) with a keyword and a short description to be indicated on the map.
 This way we can add to the map by sending the application a short message.
 Thus our on-line map is able to track us in near real-time, even if we have no Internet coverage.
 This tracking is achieved with very little effort while we travel.
 More on how this all works is in our Website Maps technical post.